umeshsuwal/word-game/README.md

 A real-time multiplayer word chain game where players create words starting with the last letter of the previous word.
-Challenge your friends and test your vocabulary!A real-time multiplayer word chain game where players create words starting with the last letter of the previous word.
 Challenge your friends and test your vocabulary!